mkuthan/mkuthan.github.io/_posts/2023-04-24-back-to-senior-engineer.md

 * One just promoted senior engineer
 * One promising junior engineer

-If you're interested in team manager role, please contact me.
+If you're interested in the team manager role, please contact me.
 {: .notice--info}